Zappandy/Sphinxbase_speech_recognition/README.md

 # Discussion

-A report on the results can be found in the *report* directory.
+An OUTDATED report on the results can be found in the *report* directory.
+The visualization script was not added to this repository, but if requested can be shared.